 Your show needs to stand out.
 A good design and look at your poster/flyers is very important.

 Your flyers will have a 5-second impact (If you’re lucky) on the person before they throw it in the bin when they think you’re not looking.
 Same goes for your poster.

 What I did: My poster was a parody of the “Lego Movie” poster which was popular at the time.
 This can be a risky thing to do.
 Doing a parody Poster/Title can backfire.
 The year everyone turned up with Fifty Shades of Grey Parody Poster/Title springs to mind.

 6: You’re going need to do as many Preview as you can.

 Preview anywhere and to any size crowd.
 Doing 40-50 minutes totally different experience from doing 20-25 minutes in clubs.
 You should be sick of your show and have as many bugs out of it before even going to Edinburgh with it.

 What I did: One preview show two weeks before going over.
 In a basement of a bar.
-Were the staff kept coming in and the DJ was setting up.
+Were the staff kept coming in and the DJ was setting up his equipment.
 Leading to regular moments of my punchlines being cut off by a David Guetta song.
 (Hey, this was 2014 he was pretty big then.)

 These are things to think about doing before going over.

 In part two I go over my mistakes when I arrived.